alerta/kibana-alerta/README.md

 Configuration
 -------------

-Enable the `logstash` plug-in which is included in `alerta` by default:
+Install the `logstash` plug-in which can be found in the [contrib repo](https://github.com/alerta/alerta-contrib/tree/master/plugins/logstash).
+Then add it to the list of enabled `PLUGINS`:

 ```
 PLUGINS = ['reject','logstash']